B21-CAP0356/Cloud-Backend/cloudfunction/readme.md

   .build();
 Response response = client.newCall(request).execute();
 ```
+### Selectdb is used for getting all your CLOUD SQL record in json format.
 # To trigger the selectdb function :

 You can use GET command with curl